Exploitation of Renewable Energy Resources

 b)

-9. The principle of energy security emphasizes:
+9. The principle of energy security emphasises:

 a) Dependence on finite fossil fuels